KSU-Fall-2024-Minecraft-Gamemode-T3/Prison/README.md

 **Custom Events:** When a player tries to drop or attempt to move the compass they are denied.

+**Shop Villagers:** When a player wants to sell the items they worked hard to mine, they will go to these special villagers that will happily buy your stock

 ### Commands

->/ksu
+>/prison ksu

-Tells the player "Go Owls!" in gold.
+Tells the player "Go Owls!" in green and gold.

 >/prison